How to Dehydrate Frozen Spinach – Dehydrating Frozen Spinach, A Step-by-Step Guide

 A close-up view of the frozen spinach on our round Nesco FD-75A dehydrator trays.
 Those bigger frozen spinach clumps will easily break apart after we have them in the dehydrator for an hour or so.
 Breaking apart the spinach clumps eliminates the chances of case hardening.

-We will use the removable fruit roll sheet inserts on our Nesco FD-75A food dehydrator.
-They have over 3000 customer reviews with an average rating of 4.6 stars out of 5 which is evidence of a great product, check them out here.
+We will use these removable Nesco fruit roll sheet inserts on our food dehydrator for today’s project.
+They have over 3000 customer reviews with an average rating of 4.5 stars out of 5, which is evidence of a great product.
+Check out other Nesco food dehydrator products here.

 Step 3.
 Dehydrating the Frozen Spinach